minorua/Qgis2threejs/docs/source/Examples.rst

 Click the images below to see live examples.

-.. note:: These examples were made with previous plugin versions.
+.. note:: These examples were made with previous plugin versions (1.x).

 .. raw:: html